 2. Hatching Eggs

-This is a great experiment to do with younger kids and keep them busy for hours.
+This is a wonderful science project to do with younger kids and keep them busy for hours.
 Let your children hatch their favourite animal eggs with this fun activity.

 3. Oozing Blood Potion

-Now this experiment sounds both gross and yucky, making it a sure shot hit with kids.
-It is one of the most fantastic stuffs to make with baking soda.
+Now this Baking soda and vinegar experiment sounds both gross and yucky, making it a sure shot hit with kids.
+It is one of the most fantastic and cool thing to make with baking soda.

 All you need to do is replace vinegar with tomato puree.